 Notes on Iron Deficiency

-- The naturally occurring vitamin C in lime juice, salsa, and cilantro will help your body better absorb the iron in this steak.
+- Most steak tacos recipes will naturally be high in iron.
+But, the naturally occurring vitamin C in lime juice, salsa, and cilantro will help your body better absorb the iron in this steak.
 Conversely, because calcium blocks the absorption of iron, we’ve omitted cheese and sour cream from this recipe– but you won’t miss it.
 The caramelized shallots in these steak tacos are a delicious flavor bomb!

 Why Using Grass Fed Beef Is So Important

 Very often, meat vendors can claim that beef is “grass-fed” if the cows ate grass at some point in their lives, and because the guidelines are this ambiguous, not all grass-fed beef is created equal.
 You really have to trust your farmer.
 Grass fed beef has a higher concentration of a naturally occurring beneficial fat called conjugated linoleic acid (or CLA), which has been tied to improved immunity.
 (It’s also a natural anti-inflammatory.)